PengfeiXie330/gan-based-inversion/README.md

 #PART2 inversion code

-The code is copy the framework of Eric's ZS method.
-And the author apply it to seismic inversion and add module seismic inversion.
+The code is based on Matlab.
+And the author is traslating it to python file.
-The seismic data is provided by Lixin Wang, and inversion code is writed by Fortran.
+The seismic data is provided by Lixin Wang.